MicrosoftDocs/fabric-docs/docs/onelake/onelake-access-api.md

 ## Authorization

 You can authenticate OneLake APIs using Microsoft Azure Active Directory (Azure AD) by passing through an authorization header.
-If a tool supports logging into your Azure account to enable AAD passthrough, you can select any subscription - OneLake only requires your AAD token and doesn't care about your Azure subscription.
+If a tool supports logging into your Azure account to enable Azure AD passthrough, you can select any subscription - OneLake only requires your Azure AD token and doesn't care about your Azure subscription.

-When calling OneLake via the DFS APIs directly, you can authenticate with a bearer token for your AAD account.
+When calling OneLake via the DFS APIs directly, you can authenticate with a bearer token for your Azure AD account.
 While there are multiple ways to get this token, here's quick example using PowerShell - log in to your Azure account, retrieve a storage-scoped token, and copy it to your clipboard for easy use elsewhere.
 For more information about retrieving access tokens using PowerShell, see [Get-AzAccessToken](/powershell/module/az.accounts/get-azaccesstoken).

    > [!NOTE]
    > OneLake only supports tokens in the 'Storage' audience.
 In this example, we set the audience through the 'ResourceTypeName' parameter.